Products Updated: April 2022

 The Rear View Safety brand makes a variety of backup camera systems, both wired and wireless.
 This wired system with a 7-inch display is a decent mid-range system that’ll work for most campers.

-Since it is wired and the video cable is quite thick, the installation might be a bit of a challenge.
+Since it’s not a wireless backup camera and the video cable is quite thick, the installation might be a bit of a challenge.
 But once installed, it works really well.

 The picture is decently clear and it even has the guidelines on the screen as a reference to see how much room you have behind you.